 WIC’s primary objective is to teach the following skills to non-native speaking adults and help them become productive citizens:

-English reading, listening and overall communication skills.
+English reading, listening, writing, and overall communication skills.

 Job search skills, interviewing techniques, employability skills, job retention skills (Workforce preparation)

 Preparation and admission to post-secondary education or job training.

 Another objective is to help un-employed students obtain employment.

 The third objective is to provide citizenship and civics education and help students to understand their civic responsibilities so they will become involved members of the community.

 HOW WILL THESE OBJECTIVES BE MEASURED TO DETERMINE WHETHER THE PROGRAM IS SUCCESSFUL?
 (EVALUATION PLAN)

 This is a highly regulated, monitored, outcomes and research based program administered by the Kansas Board of Regents (KBOR).
 All data are entered in a web-based program called PABLO and that data is periodically reviewed by the adult education staff of KBOR.

 There is an elaborate procedure to determine the success of this program.
 Briefly it is as follows.